PaulRitsche/DeepACSA/docs/source/contribute.rst

 1. Describe the changes you made as detailled as possible in the pull request.
 2. Add a changelog to the changelog.d folder describing exactly what you changed in the project and the environment.
 3. When adding new functions, please follow the code and docstring styles used throughout the code.
-FYI, we used the `Numpy styleguide <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+FYI, we used the `Numpy style guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
 (However, code documentation is not completed for all our functions yet.)
 4. Create a new branch (named yourchange_yourinitials) and a Pull Request to merge your work on the **main** branch of the project.

 Report a bug